The pandemic has affected everyone differently, so the reasons for wanting to move could be personal, professional, or simply for a change of scenery.

 Depending on your age and your financial situation, owning a house could be high up on the priority list, especially if you’re thinking about that house as both a place to live and a long-term investment.

 Cities on our list — Austin, Seattle, and Durham, NC, for example — top 2020’s list of best real estate markets in the country, but they’re all still excellent places to move to for young tech professionals who are in the renting game.
 It’s important to determine what the average salary for your role would look like and weigh it against average rent prices in the city you’re interested in.

 From winter sports to water sports and live music to foodie scenes, there’s a city for every interest or hobby.
 For many, that means immersing yourself in that interest and moving somewhere that you can do whatever that interest is often.
 Skiing?
 Boating?
 Hiking?
 Microbrewery hopping?
 Determine what it is you like to do and narrow down your prospects based on the places that really cater those things.

-Who DOESN’T need a fresh start after 2020?
-When the pandemic finally slows down, vaccinations are widely distributed, and life is resuming in whatever capacity it can, moving to a new city and starting anew may be just the thing that helps you get over the COVID hump.
+Who DOESN’T need a fresh start after the pandemic?
+As the pandemic finally slows down, vaccinations are widely distributed, and life is resuming in whatever capacity it can, moving to a new city and starting anew may be just the thing that helps you get over the COVID hump.